ratwolfzero/FFT/README.md

 - **Windowing Effects**: Windowing introduces side-lobe energy that can cause symmetric spreading around frequencies (spectral leakage).
 Increasing the number of cycles in the signal can mitigate this effect but does not eliminate it entirely.

-- **DC Component**: The code accounts for the DC offset by centering the signal (removing its mean).
-However, significant or fluctuating offsets can still impact FFT results, especially for signals with very low-frequency components.
+- **DC Component (WAV File Processing)**: When processing WAV files, the code removes the DC offset by centering the signal (subtracting its mean) to ensure that the FFT focuses on frequency content.
+However, significant or fluctuating DC offsets may still impact FFT results, particularly for signals with very low-frequency components.

 - **Fixed Base Frequency**: The analysis assumes that the base frequency of the signal is known or estimated beforehand.
 These modules do not include automatic frequency detection.